Who is this article for?

 Code42 apps on Windows

-DSCP settings configured via the administration console do not apply to Code42 apps running on Windows.
+DSCP settings configured via the Code42 console do not apply to Code42 apps running on Windows.
 To use DSCP for Code42 apps running on Windows, you must enable DSCP via Group Policy.

 Before you begin

-- You must have Org Admin level permissions or higher to configure DSCP.
+- You must have Org Admin or Cross Org Admin level permissions or higher to configure DSCP.